Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The coffered ceiling method is wildly popular.
 It can be expensive, however.
 You’ll need to have your ceiling professionally altered and then install a motorized projector screen.
 The motorized projector screen will roll up into the ceiling slot unless it’s in use.

 This option provides a fantastic screen experience and allows you to take advantage of all the latest screen innovations.

 Some manufacturers will send fancy screen housing, but this is more common for elite screens.
 Installation kits aren’t expensive to purchase.
 Using a ceiling projection screen that tucks away into housing is affordable and the first choice for many.

-Make sure that the installation kit you choose is compatible with your elite screens.
+Make sure that your installation kit is compatible with your elite screens.
 Most manufacturers will not cover damage if you use the wrong option.

-Having a ceiling projection screen allows you to keep things mostly out of sight.
-Motorization is a recent development and part of the many recent screen innovations made by this industry.
+A ceiling projection screen allows you to keep things out of sight.
+Motorization is a recent development and part of this industry’s many recent screen innovations.
 Many people choose a ceiling mount front projection screen for their home theater.
 Using a motorized option is an obvious next step.